Organic farming is knowledge-intensive. Learn as much as you can before making the transition to organic.

 Become an ACORN member.
 Join our community to receive event discounts, receive member-only enews, access ACORN’s Supplier Discount Program and, if you’re certified organic, we’ll highlight your profile in our online organic directory.

-Visit ACORN Resources to research the types of organic operations and products offered in Atlantic Canada and where people are buying them, search the organic library, and learn where to find local seed, supplies and services.
+Visit ACORN Resources!
+You can research the types of organic operations and products offered in Atlantic Canada through our Organic Producers Directory and find out where people are buying them through our Organic Retailers Directory.

 Attend an ACORN webinar, conference or farm tour.
 Upcoming Events.